Memories of shops and shopping when I was growing up in 1960s Twickenham (London UK)

 - Trading stamps: Although retailers couldn’t offer discounts, they could offer trading stamps – typically one stamp for each sixpence spent – and filled books of stamps could be exchanged for goods.
 Green Shield stamps were the best known.
 Most of the redemption centres where stamps were exchanged for gifts evolved into Argos Discount Centres around 1973.

 - Co-op dividends: Co-op members quoted their ‘divi number’ when making purchases.
-At the end of the year they received a dividend, theoretically reflecting the profits made – I worked for London Cooperative Society in the late 1960s when the divi was initially a set sixpence for each pound spent (2.5%).
+At the end of the year they received a dividend, theoretically reflecting their share of the profits made – I worked for London Cooperative Society in the late 1960s when the divi was initially a set sixpence for each pound spent (2.5%).
 The tills punched cards with the divi number and amount spent which were sent to a data processing centre.
 Around 1969 these were replaced by Coop trading stamps.

 - Discount air fares were unknown, unless you joined an affinity group, most of which had fairly relaxed membership requirements.